eranr/storylet/chapter2.rst

 “Sure sir, the usual?” that 'poor step for beer and questionable step for technology' machine replied.

-Swift grinned; “won’t help ya, they are all the same model and always running the latest patch, the heavy one is actually proud about it”.
+Swift grinned; “won’t help ya, they are all the same model and are always running the latest patch.
+The heavy one is actually proud about it”.

 “Yes, the usual” Gerrit replied and got himself seated.